How Long Does It Take to Get an Inheritance?

 Dealing with Taxes

 During this time, the executor will also file the final tax return for the estate and pay any taxes owed.
 This includes federal and state income taxes as well as any federal estate taxes and state estate taxes.
+Beneficiaries and heirs will pay any federal or state impose inheritance tax once their inheritance is disbursed.

 They may need to sell off some assets to have enough cash to pay the outstanding debts, including medical bills and credit card bills.
 The executor will also pay the creditors as their claims are received.